xthemadgenius/btcrec-cli/docs/INSTALL.md

 You can install this with the command: `sudo apt install python3-tk`

+If any of the "pip3" commands below fail, you may also need to install PIP via the command: `sudo apt install python3-pip`

+If you get a message that there is no installation candidate for Python3-pip, you will need to enable the "universe" repository with the command: `sudo add-apt-repository universe`

+You can then re-run the command to install python3-pip from above.

 ### MacOS ###

 While MacOS will happily install python3 on demand, it's likely that you will need some additional packages to be able to build modules like coincurve.